-Denton’s special character and values as a creative, conscious community make it a great place to study, live, work, raise children, and retire.
-But mindless overdevelopment can steamroll that character away and turn us into just another northern metroplex suburb.
+Denton’s special character and values as a creative, conscious community make it a great place to study, live, work, play, raise children, and retire.
+But without a well thought through plan, piecemeal development can steamroll that character away and turn us into just another northern metroplex suburb.

-Paul feels the time is over for throwing incentives at anybody willing to invest in Denton.
-We’re already one of the fastest-growing cities in the country and one of the best for entrepreneurs.
-We’re already an attractive proposition.
-Now is the time to have a little more steel in our spine and specifically encourage investment that fits our character, complements our values, and contributes to the life of the city.
-Now is the time to ask “How will your company distinctively add to the good qualities of Denton?”
+And where we have the space and opportunity to encourage large distribution centers and headquarters locations, let’s ask “How will your company distinctively add to the good qualities of Denton?”
 Will you be sustainable in an innovative way we can point to with pride?
-Will your Downtown housing project include an arts or performance venue, with a percentage of units set aside for affordable housing?
 Will you fund (and enjoy naming rights) for, say, a shelter and encourage your employees to volunteer there?
 Will you allow your warehouse rooftop to be part of our municipal solar farm?

 Being part of a community with a real identity is a great privilege.
 Let’s encourage those who value it.